quixio/quix-docs/docs/connect/kafka-to-apache-hadoop.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Hadoop using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Hadoop

-Apache Hadoop is a powerful open-source framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
-It provides a scalable, reliable, and fault-tolerant platform for storing and analyzing massive amounts of data.
-Hadoop consists of two main components: the Hadoop Distributed File System (HDFS) for storage and the MapReduce programming model for processing.
-With its ability to handle petabytes of data efficiently, Apache Hadoop has become a cornerstone in the big data ecosystem, enabling businesses to extract valuable insights and drive decision-making processes.
+Apache Hadoop is an open-source software framework that allows for the distributed processing of large datasets across clusters of computers using simple programming models.
+It is designed to scale up from a single server to thousands of machines, each offering local computation and storage.
+Hadoop is known for its ability to handle massive amounts of data in a cost-effective and efficient manner, making it a popular choice for organizations looking to analyze and utilize big data sets.

 ## Integrations